-The last issue of Battle Action is now available to pre-order from your local comic book store (Diamond code JUL231918) or from the 2000 AD and Treasury of British Comics webshops.
+The last issue of Battle Action is out from your local comic book store (Diamond code JUL231918) or from the 2000 AD and Treasury of British Comics webshops.

 In 'Nina Petrova and The Angels of Death', Petrova takes a new Commissar under her wing and the green officer sees first-hand what war truly entails, by Torunn Grønbekk (Thor, Punisher War Journal) and Patrick Goddard (Rogue Trooper).